Uranium in Namibia

 Namibia Uranium Production – tonnes U

 One of the aspects of the Strategic Environmental Management Plan is water supply.
-Since 2010 water has been supplied to Trekkopje from a coastal desalination plant in the Erongo region with about 20 million m3/yr output and requiring 16 MWe from the grid.
-Some of this water, up to 10 million m3 per year, is available to other mines, and agreements have been signed with Namibian Water Corp for Rössing, Langer Heinrich and Husab (reported to be taking 2 million m3/yr).
-Rossing requires about 3 million m3/yr.
-However, the commercial arrangements for maintain and operating the plant are contentious, and lead to costs to these companies of at least $4 per cubic metre.
+Since 2010 water has been supplied to Trekkopje from a coastal RO desalination plant 20 km north of Swakopmund in the Erongo region with about 20 million m3/yr output and requiring 16 MWe from the grid.
+Some of this water, up to 10 million m3 per year, is available to mines other than Areva's.
+In 2016 the plant was supplying 5.04 million m3/yr to Namibian Water Corp (NamWater) for Rössing and Husab (reported to be taking 2 million m3/yr).
+Rössing requires about 3 million m3/yr.
+Langer Heinrich was also being supplied earlier.
+However, the commercial arrangements for maintaining and operating the plant are contentious, and lead to costs to these companies of at least $4 per cubic metre.

 The plant is owned by Erongo Desalination Company which was a joint venture of Areva and a local company, United Africa Group, but the latter is apparently no longer involved.
-Areva plans to sell down its share to Namibia Water, retaining only 10-20% to provide for Trekkopje.
-In 2014 the government planned to start building a second plant adjacent, with 60 million m3/yr capacity.
-This would be a public-private partnership project costing $145 million, with Namibia Water holding 30% initially.
+It is operated by Aveng Water Treatment Namibia.
+Areva Resources Namibia plans to sell down its share to Namibia Water, retaining only 10-20% to provide for Trekkopje.
+In 2016 it put a price of N$ 3 billion ($216 million) on the plant, which is capable of expansion to 26 million m3/yr.
+The government declined the offer, and said it would proceed with building a new plant in a public-private partnership, reviving an earlier proposal for a 60 million m3/yr capacity plant adjacent, costing $145 million.
+This could be operational by 2019, with Namibian Water Corp holding 30% initially.
+Some expansion of Erongo's capacity was expected by the end of 2016.

 In July 2014 Rössing Uranium said that it had been unable to reach agreement on purchasing water long-term from Erongo at a satisfactory price, so would set up its own 3 million m3/yr (8200 m3/d) RO plant near Swakopmund.
 However, the Ministry of Environment & Tourism has rejected this proposal.

 The coastal towns of Swakopmund and Walvis Bay are short of water.
-Sources such as the Omaruru delta and Kuseb River aquifers dwindled in 2013 during Namibia's worst drought for 30 years.
+Sources such as the Omaruru delta and Kuseb River aquifers dwindled in 2013 during Namibia's worst drought for 30 years, and in August 2016 the President declared a state of emergency since the drought then was unparalleled.
+The Erongo plant supplies some water to Swakopmund.

-Rössing's reserves at the end of 2013 were 4884 tU proven, and 35,275 tU probable, at 0.027% U in ore (calculated without allowing for 85% mill recovery).
+Rössing's reserves at the end of 2015 were 6270 tU proven at 0.027 %U, and 33,250 tU probable, at 0.030% U in ore (calculated without allowing for 85% mill recovery).
 Its uranium is sold to power utilities in Central Europe, North America and South-East Asia including China.

 After three years evaluation it was decided in December 2005 to invest US$ 112 million to further develop the Rössing mine, extend its life to 2016 and increase the output to 3400 tU/yr.
 In 2007 Rio Tinto proposed a further expansion to 3800 tU/yr from 2012 and extending mine life.
 The first phase extended mining in 2008 to a new small orebody, introduced radiometric ore sorting to beneficiate material from stockpiled coarse ore, and commissioned a new 1200 t/day sulfur-burning acid plant also producing 9.5 MWe net of electricity.
 Phase 2 defined in 2008 included heap leaching of low-grade ore and development of other small satellite orebodies with different mineralisation and hence needing a new treatment plant for them.
 For Rössing, 2007 was a year of consolidation, preparing for increased production.
 Unit costs therefore rose to US$ 38 per pound ($99/kgU) from $22 ($57/kgU) in 2006.